Women in the Gaza war: Israel

+92 Israeli and foreign women and girls were taken hostage and held in Gaza during the October 7 attack.
+The majority of Israeli women and all Israeli girls held hostage were released during the ceasefire agreement between Israel and Hamas at the end of November 2023.
+As of May 2024, it is known that 9 female hostages died in captivity, while 12 female hostages are believed to be held hostage alive by Israeli intelligence officials.
 Many women in Israel have been affected by the slowdown in the economy during the war.
 Mothers struggle to return to work as child care frameworks have been suspended or operated in a partial emergency format.
 Many women had to move from their homes due to the evacuation of settlements.
 Independent women or business owners experienced even more severe economic damage due to the inability to operate their business during the war.
 It was also found that many women were put on unpaid leave and the economic consequences of the war on the labor market affected women more than men.